yuzhou2/swagger-doclet/README.md

 	<tr><td>-disableDeprecatedParamExclusion</td><td>By default operation parameters which have the @Deprecated annotation are excluded from the generated documentation.
 If this flag is set they will be included.</td></tr>

 	<tr><td>-excludeModelPrefixes</td><td>This adds additional classes to the set of model classes that are NOT documented.
 The default set contains org.joda.time.DateTime, java.util.UUID, org.jboss.resteasy.plugins.providers.multipart.MultipartFormDataInput.
-Note resteasy multipart is not currently supported by the swagger ui which is why its been left out.
+Note resteasy multipart is not currently supported by the Swagger UI which is why its been left out.
 This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.
 This replaces the -typesToTreatAsOpaque option but if that option is specified then those classes will be added to the excludeModelPrefixes set.</td></tr>

 	<tr><td>-excludeResourcePrefixes</td><td>This allows you to exclude resource classes from the generated documentation.
 This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>